IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 If .screen files are used to group the images into plates then these are listed instead

-## Load images into idr-testing or idr-next
+## Load images into idr-pilot, then idr-next

-We have 3 IDR environments idr-testing, idr-next and the production/public idr.
-With a new dataset we first test import the images and annotations into idr-testing.
+With a new dataset we first test import the images and annotations into idr-pilot.
+A new idr-pilot is created for each study.
 Then if that is ok, we do the same again in the staging server, idr-next.
 Idr-next is then switched to become the next production idr when the data is ready for release (often alongside the publication).

-#### Figure 4 Summary of the idr-testing/idr-next/idr workflow
+#### Figure 4 Summary of the idr-pilot/idr-next/idr workflow

 ![Slide2.png](img/curation-workflow/image1.png)

 Steps of the import process:

-  - Set up connection to idr-testing/idr-next
+  - Set up connection to idr-pilot/idr-next

   - Get the files needed for import (``plates.tsv`` or ``filePaths.tsv`` and ``bulk.yml``) onto the server by cloning the GitHub repo